anyahush/protect-our-planet-quiz/testing.md

     - When developing there was an issue with where the main quiz container was positioned on iPad and tablet screens.
 With media queries, this has been resolved and now works well on iPad and tablet screens.

 ![An image of home screen on iPad](assets/readme-images/testing-images/testing-ipad.png)

+6. JavaScript errors
+    - During testing and validation several errors were displayed.
+This included missing semi-colons, unused variables and including /*jshint esversion: 6 */ in the JavaScript files.
+    - These have been fixed.

 ### Existing